 We currently have about 14 acres in vegetable production.
 Our two-acre Corner Garden supplies the farm store, and feeds the children at our Waldorf School and those attending our Farm Camps and Visiting Students Program.
 The other 12 acres supply our Community Supported Agriculture (CSA) program, as well as our Greenmarket and Farmers Market booths in New York City and the Hudson Valley.
 In addition, we grow about 60 acres of Biodynamic grain – 15 acres of rye for our bakery, and an additional 45 acres of triticale, spelt, barley and oats for livestock feed.

 Our rough estimate is that we feed between 700-800 families per year.
-In 2016, we were able to donate approximately 3,000 pounds of produce to charitable organizations.
+Each year, we are able to donate fresh produce to charitable organizations.